4 Ingredient Artisan Bread Dough

 - 1st rest: Cover the bowl with a towel and leave the mixed dough to rest for 30-60 minutes at room temperature.
 This will further hydrate the flour and activate the gluten formation.

 - Cold fermentation: then, cover and transfer to the fridge for at least 12-24 hours or up to 5-6 days.
-The dough’s flavor profile, gluten’s extensibility, and the final product’s shelf life will be improved through this process.
+The dough’s flavor profile, gluten’s extensibility and flexibility, and the final product’s shelf life will be improved through this process.

-Compare first and last pictures below for smoothness of the dough.
+Compare first and last pictures below to see the smoothness of the dough.

 How to invert the dough out of the container